Long Term Care Planning – Are you concerned about this for either yourself or a loved one?

 Our specialist team of solicitors in Newcastle upon Tyne and South Shields can offer holistic advice concerning all issues around long term care planning.

-We know no two situations are the same so we offer personalised solutions as to what is best for you and your family.
-Contact our team on 0191 232 9547 for further guidance.
+We know no two situations are the same, so we offer personalised solutions as to what is best for you and your family.
+Contact our team on 0191 232 9547 for further guidance on how to protect your assets.
+Or book an appointment to meet with us in person.